PRG-Mbox-Git/Profiles/Mini v4.md

 ##Combined Effects
 >**Notes:**
-* The Combined Effects for Mbox Studio v4.0's Layer fixtures include all effects listed below.
+>* The Combined Effects for Mbox Studio v4.0's Layer fixtures include all effects listed below.
-* The Output Master fixture is only able to use Effects 1 - 200
+>* The Output Master fixture is only able to use Effects 1 - 200
+> * Due to GitHub formatting scroll right for Mod.5

 |Value | Effect | Description | Mod.1 | Mod.2 | Mod.3 |  Mod.4 |  Mod.5 |
 ---|---|---|---|---|---|---|---